bor0/gidti/manuscript/chapter4.md

 ifThenElse False t e = e
 ```

 This function uses either the `t` or the `e` parameter, but not both.
 But the way it is written, it will evaluate both arguments before returning a result.
 It is a good optimization to only evaluate the parameter that is used.
-However, to achieve this, in Idris there is a built-in support for lazy evaluation.
-The implementation is:
+However, to achieve this, in Idris there is a special built-in for lazy evaluation.
+The implementation looks something like:

 ```
 data Lazy : Type -> Type where